 sweet pea climbing frames and systems

 Sweet peas are the best climbers for the cutting or vegetable patch.
-If you have grown your own sweet peas from seed or purchased ready-to-go seedlings from us, this guide will show you how to create a teepee or tunnel for them to clamber over, bringing another dimension into the garden.
+If you have grown your own sweet peas from seed or purchased ready-to-go sweet pea seedlings from us, this guide will show you how to create a teepee or tunnel for them to clamber over, bringing another dimension into the garden.

 A teepee made from silver birch, or hazel is very easy to make and looks lovely.
 As strong as bamboo and far more pliable (when freshly harvested), the branches of these trees are especially good because of all their additional twiggy bits, which can be used to further help bind and support the plants as they grow.

-Then in two or three horizontal layers, arranged evenly up from the ground level, gather all the side twigs of a branch, into a bundle in your hands (one level at a time) and twist and bind them in to a band, moving roudn from one upright to the next.
+Then in two or three horizontal layers, arranged evenly up from the ground level, gather all the side twigs of a branch, into a bundle in your hands (one level at a time) and twist and bind them in to a band, moving round from one upright to the next.
 Bind their twisty ends securely (you can finish tying them off with Flexi-tie or string).

 If you use canes, or your branches aren't twiggy enough to make a real witch's broom, add smaller sticks or circles of string at the base, to give the plants enough handholds to attach themselves to and climb.